misterburton/framer-lvl-workshop/README.md

 * Now, when we click our blue label button on the home page, we see the `home_page` exit to the left as our `detail_page` makes its entrance.

 * Functionality-wise, all that's left is to afford our `back_button` layer on the Detail page the same functionality, only backwards.
-Choose `Insert > Event > back_button > Click > Click`, and add the following two lines of code to our resulting Click event:
+Choose `Insert > Event > back_button > Click > Click`, and add the following two lines of code to our resulting Click event, making sure they're indented:

 ```
 	sketch.detail_page.states.switch("stateA")
 	sketch.home_page.states.switch("stateB")
 ```

 * You should now be able to transition from the Home to the Detail page and back again using our two active buttons to which we've applied Click Events.

-All that's now left to apply is a little polish.
+#### A pair of remaining loose ends

 * First off, we want our `status_bar` and `bottom_tab_bar` layers to persist throughout, just as they would on a real iOS app.
 To achieve this, add the following two lines of code: